-1966.
-Every record that is posted to a website is a record that no one needs to ask for.5 Agency practice and the law itself have steadily moved in that direction, most importantly in 1996 when Congress adopted the so-called "frequently requested records" provision.6 In 2009, President Obama instructed all agencies to disclose more information affirmatively:
+inconsistently implemented, and under enforced.6 Technological changes-especially agency websites-have made affirmative disclosure easier and more effective than was conceivable in 1966.
+Every record that is posted to a website is a record that no one needs to ask for.7 Agency practice and the law itself have steadily moved in that direction, most importantly in 1996 when Congress adopted the so-called "frequently requested records" provision.8 In 2009, President Obama instructed all agencies to disclose more information affirmatively:

 The presumption of disclosure also means that agencies should take affirmative steps to make information public.
 They should not wait for specific requests from the public.
 All agencies should use modern technology to inform citizens about what is known and done by their Government.
-Disclosure should be timely.7
+Disclosure should be timely.9

-Attorney General Eric Holder followed up with a memorandum directing agencies to "readily and systematically post information online in advance of any public request."
-While compliance with these directions is imperfect, overall law and practice are turning increasingly away from the request-driven model and toward the affirmative disclosure model.
+Attorney General Eric Holder followed up with a memorandum directing agencies to "readily and systematically post information online in advance of any public request."10 While compliance with these directions is imperfect,11 overall law and practice are turning increasingly away from the request-driven model and toward the affirmative disclosure model.

 No one has seriously argued that FOIA itself should be amended to provide that agencies must affirmatively disclose all non-exempt records.
 But if we limit the inquiry to just agency legal materials, something like that goal is wholly appropriate.
 Of course, some materials related to binding agency law may still be legitimately exempted from disclosure; we discuss some considerations related to exemptions in Part I(C) below, and they are embedded in FOIA itself.
-But, consistent with an increasing scholarly and agency emphasis on affirmative disclosure and with the fundamental publicity principle, a reasonable bumper sticker summary of our proposals would be straightforward: agencies should affirmatively make publicly available all non-exempt legal materials.
+We further acknowledge in Part I(D) that some up-front investment of resources may be required for agencies to comply with new disclosure requirements and initiatives.
+Indeed, at each